 - Managing foods and drinks.
 Avoiding alcohol, caffeine, and other beverages and foods that may contribute to UI can help improve bladder control.
 Avoiding any fluids between dinner and bedtime (other than sips of water for taking medications, if needed) may help reduce nighttime trips to the bathroom.

 - Bladder training.
-This can help you better control urination by “training” the brain and bladder to delay urination when you get a very urgent need to go.
+This can help you better control urination by “training” the brain and bladder to hold back urination when you get a very urgent need to go.
 Bladder training starts with going to the bathroom on a regular schedule to help keep the bladder empty, and includes learning techniques to suppress strong urges.

 - Pelvic floor muscle exercises (Kegel exercises).
 These exercises help strengthen the muscles that help support the bladder and urethra.
 Many patients start with instructions from their healthcare provider.
 You might be referred to a specialized nurse or physical therapist to help make sure you are contracting the right muscles.

 If behavioral approaches are not effective, your provider may recommend medication.
 Several medications may be used to treat urge UI; currently there are no medications to treat stress UI.